AdityaGimas/AdityaGimas/README.md

 ### About Me

-I'm an Information Technology student at Universitas Udayana with a strong interest in **Machine Learning, Computer Vision, Natural Language Processing, and Data Science**.
+I'm an Information Technology student at Universitas Udayana with a strong interest in **Machine Learning, Computer Vision, Natural Language Processing, and Data Science.

 I enjoy building practical, data-driven applications and exploring how machine learning can be applied to solve real-world problems.
 I have experience working with **Python, machine learning models, NLP, computer vision, and data analysis.